sensational-sycamore/sycamore/README.md

 ```
 git push origin feature-branch-name
 ```
-6. Create a pull request from your feature branch on your fork repo to the main branch on the organization repo
+6. Create a pull request from your feature branch to the main branch on the organization repo

 # Code Review